lwdozal/AI-ML_PipelineWorkshop/README.md

 4) Understanding of Centrality Measures
 5) Introduction to Human in the Loop Evaluation

-### Implementation
+## Implementation

 1. [Enroll in the Workshop to have access to the Cyverse Discovery Environment]() <!-- https://user.cyverse.org/workshops/208 -->
-2. Jupyter Lab PyTorch GPU.
+2. Open Jupyter Lab PyTorch GPU.
 Found in Instant Launches Section
-3.
+3. Copy Repository Link and connect it to VSCode

 .
 Create a new virtual environment